 Impact

-We define impact through our vision: good nutrition is good business.
-The way we see it, increased demand for healthier foods is good for everyone — for individuals, businesses and society as a whole.
+We define impact through our vision: A thriving food and health ecosystem that nourishes and provides for all.
+The way we see it, increased demand for healthier foods and beverages that support health, well-being and a sustainable food system is good for everyone — for individuals, businesses and society as a whole.
 Impact also shows up in how we do business, structure our company, and interact with our communities through the policies and procedures we put into place.
 And although impact can take on many meanings, one thing is certain: there is always more to be done.

 Our Mission